janakaspl/google-publisher/readme.txt

 == Changelog ==

+= 10 November 2014 =
+The following changes do not require a plugin update, and were fixed server-side.

+* Link units are no longer recognized as regular ad units by the plugin.
+This makes it possible to place three ads on a template using the plugin regardless of the number of link units.
+* It is now possible to temporarily place more than three ads per template in design mode.
+The additional ad units must be removed before saving.
+* Fixed a bug that made it impossible to remove or modify a placement placed above a paragraph that no longer existed.
+Posts and pages with a small number of paragraphs will now have additional placeholder paragraphs in design mode.

 = 2 October 2014 =
 The following changes do not require a plugin update, and were fixed server-side.